 - Do not place leaves in the roadway as it creates a hazard for vehicles and children and can cause flooding.

 - Fire hydrants should be unobstructed within three feet.

 - Sewer grates and curbs should be kept clear of leaves to allow water drainage.

 - Do not park cars in front of leaf piles, because the leaf crews will not be able to collect them.

-Once leaf pickup is completed in December, you can place leaves and yard waste in your refuse container for weekly pickup, or plastic garbage bags or cans for the scheduled monthly Bulk Pickup.
+Once leaf pickup is completed in December, you can place leaves and yard waste in your refuse container for weekly pickup, or plastic garbage bags or cans for Bulk Pickup.

-- Paper lawn bags or yard waste cans are collected curbside from mid-April through the first week of December.
-See the 2021 Refuse Collection Schedule (PDF) for specific dates.
+- Republic Services collects yard waste in paper lawn bags or yard waste cans curbside from mid-April through the first week of December.
+See the Refuse Collection Schedule linked at the left for specific dates.
 Place paper lawn bags and yard waste cans within 3 feet of the curb after 5 pm on the day before collection and by 6 am on the morning of collection.
 Please remove empty containers within 12 hours of collection.

 - Christmas trees are collected in January and February.

 - Note: Landscaping contractors are responsible for removal of debris, including branches, grass, and leaves.

 - Off Season Yard Waste Disposal Options: Once yard waste collection has ended for the season, brown paper yard waste bags or cans marked Yard Waste will not be collected.
 Please place yard waste in your blue trash cart for weekly pickup, or place out in large black plastic garbage bags on Bulk pickup days only until yard waste collection resumes in the spring.